aldendino/rxn2pddl/README.md

 Usage: `python ltef.py configuration_file`

+##Configuration

-##The configuration file is a text file with the following lines:
+The configuration file is a text file with the following lines:

 2. The path to the directory holding the rxn files.
 3. The path to the text file containing a list of the rxn files to be run.